NETools/Blazor-Session-Scoped-Dependency-Injection/README.md

 @inherits NSessionComponentBase
 ```

-The `NSessionComponentBase` does - among other things - refresh the session whenver the page is re-rendered.
+The `NSessionComponentBase` class does refresh the session whenver the page is re-rendered.
 It also provides an instance of `NSession` with which the user can get the services he registered in ```_Host.cshtml```:

 ```
 @page "/counter"